Dispute your medical bill. Keep 100% of what you save.

 | CMS / state AG escalation toolkit | – | – | ✓ |

-Hand us the bill and we'll handle the entire negotiation — letters, calls, charity-care apps, escalation. $299 flat.
-Keep 100% of what we save.
+Hand us the bill and we'll handle the whole thing: letters, calls, charity-care apps, escalation. $299 flat.
+You keep 100% of what we save.

 See the Done-For-You option →Not legal advice.
 This is a DIY tool.
 If your bill is being actively sued or referred to collections, consult an attorney.